Applicability

 - Check the versions of Ruby and RubyGems.

-- Install the necessary gems.
+- Install the required gem.

 - Obtain the connection information of OceanBase Database.

-- Create and configure the Rails application.
+- Create and configure a Rails application.

-- Run the sample application.
+- Run the sample program.

 Step 1: Check the versions of Ruby and RubyGems